Protect your Vital Sound & Audio Tools, People and Processes with Film Casualty

 If your organization owns one or more vehicles, you may need a full Commercial Auto insurance policy, which provides third-party and comprehensive/collision coverage for vehicles owned by your company.

 As an alternative, you can see to it that your full Auto coverage for Owned/Hired/Borrowed vehicles is controlled through your General Liability policy.
 The end result in all cases should be to provide all the coverage you need at the best possible price.
-Talk to your Film Casualty agent for details.
+Learn more about Commercial Auto.

 Worker’s Compensation coverage is a must-have for your production.
 Workers’ Comp covers medical expenses and lost income for employees who are injured on the job.
 It includes work-related illness, disability and death benefits for any cast, crew or employee.
 Other advantages include access to a preferred provider network, prescription drug features, needle injury coverage, nursing care managers to help coordinate care, and Pay-As-You-Go billing that bases premium payments on the actual payroll.

-While employees may be covered through another company’s policy, we recommend that your production company carry a backup policy to ensure no one falls through the cracks.
-Like Jeff, the Apprentice Foley.
-We gotta look out for Jeff, you guys.
+While employees may be covered under another company’s policy, we recommend that your production company carry a backup policy to ensure no one falls through the cracks.
+Learn more about Workers Compensation.

 Errors and Omissions

 E&O insurance protects against possible intellectual property rights violations, and against libel, slander and defamation of character risks.
-We all know this could never happen to you, but in the wild and wooly world of film making, a lot of crazy things can happen.
+We all know this could never happen to you, but in the wild and wooly world of filmmaking, a lot of crazy things can happen.
 Film Casualty has your back when bad things happen to good people.
+Learn more about Errors and Omissions.

 Employment Practices Liability Insurance (EPLI)